Gëlle Fra

 The Monument of Remembrance (Monument du souvenir), usually known by the nickname of the Gëlle Fra (Luxembourgish for 'Golden Lady'), is a war memorial in Luxembourg City.
-It is dedicated to the thousands of Luxembourgers who volunteered for service in the armed forces of the Allied Powers during both World Wars and the Korean War.
+It is dedicated to the thousands of Luxembourgers who volunteered for service in the armed forces of the Allied Powers during both World Wars and the Korean War as well as the Luxembourgers who volunteered in the International Brigades during the Spanish Civil War.

-The Gëlle Fra is situated in Constitution Square, in the Ville Haute quarter of central Luxembourg City.
+The Gëlle Fra is situated on Place de la Constitution, in the Ville Haute quarter of central Luxembourg City.

 Description

 The centrepiece of the monument is a 21-metre-tall granite obelisk.
-Atop of the obelisk stands a gilded bronze statue representing Nike, goddess of victory, or "Queen of Freedom" (Friddenskinnigin in Luxembourgish), holding out a laurel wreath as if placing it upon the head of the nation.
+Atop of the obelisk stands a gilded bronze statue representing Nike, the Greek goddess of victory, or "Queen of Freedom" (Friddenskinnigin in Luxembourgish), holding out a laurel wreath as if placing it upon the head of the nation.
 At the foot of the obelisk are two (ungilded) bronze figures, representing those Luxembourgish soldiers that volunteered to serve for France; one lies at the base of the statue, having died in service of his country, whilst the other sits, mourning his dead compatriot.

 The sculptor of the three bronze figures was Claus Cito, a native Luxembourger.
 The model for the Gëlle Fra is unknown.
 The monument was inaugurated in 1923.

 The inscriptions at the base of the monument include one in French, over the name of Foch, Marshal of France, Commander-in-Chief of Allied Forces, that honours the Luxembourgeois soldiers who took part in the 1914-18 war, on the battlefields of the Marne, the Aisne and the Somme, and in Artois, Champagne and at Verdun.

 History

 First World War

 During the First World War, Luxembourg pledged itself to neutrality, but was occupied by Germany, which justified its actions by citing military necessity.
 However, most Luxembourgers did not believe Germany's good intentions, fearing that Germany would annex their country in the event of a German victory; these claims were substantiated by the Septemberprogramm authorized by German Chancellor Theobald von Bethmann Hollweg.

 Although Luxembourgers left under German occupation at home could do little to aid the Allies, those overseas, outside Germany's control, could volunteer to serve against Germany.
-In total, 3,700 Luxembourgian nationals served in the French army, of whom, 2,000 died.
+In total, 3,700 Luxembourgish nationals served in the French army, of whom, 2,000 died.
 As Luxembourg's pre-war population was only 266,000, this death toll amounted to more than 1% of the entire national population, which is a relatively greater percentage than many combatant nations (see: World War I casualties).

 The monument aroused public controversy at the time it was proposed and installed.
 Opposition had come from the conservative Catholic majority of citizens, and at the inauguration ceremony Grand Duchess Charlotte and the Bishop of Luxembourg were absent.